 It’s a valuable time saver

-Without automation, hiring teams who deal with high volume recruitment may face difficulties in managing a large number of job applicants and open vacancies.
+Without automation, hiring teams who deal with high-volume recruitment may face difficulties in managing a large number of job applicants and open vacancies.
 According to Robert Half, HR directors spend 28 days on the recruitment process.
-Factors that contribute to this are — challenges to find qualified candidates and an increase in the number of CVs per job opening.
+Factors that contribute to this are — challenges to finding qualified candidates and an increase in the number of CVs per job opening.

 Recruitment automation helps hiring teams get to top talent faster.
 Its saves over 90% of the time in screening and sourcing candidates.
 Allowing recruiters to reinvest their time back into the candidate and refocus on making the most effective hiring decisions.